aravindhk/QESummerSchool/Day-5/exercise-1/README.md

 The configuration of the IJS cluster requires, as a first step, to move to a compute node.
 This can be done for example with:

+    # From percolator.ijs.si
     ssh nsc-fp001

+Update the hands-on repository and source the environment

+    cd QE-2019/
+    git pull
+    cd Day-5
+    # Update environment and report scratch space path
+    source prepare_node.sh

+The command `cd ~ && source QE-2019/Day-5/prepare_node.sh && cd -` has to be
+executed at each login on `nsc-fp001`

+---

+# Information on the environment

 Information about the module environment can be obtained using:

+    # Run me!
     module av

 This will allow you to find the compilers, the libraries, etc.